 Disney is indeed the most magical place on earth, and it can also be one of the most expensive places on earth.
 There are so many wonderful things about a Disney vacation, and some of them can be free.
 Yes, free!

 Here are 25 free things at Disney World.
-We’ll talk about entirely free things at Disney World and things that are free to Walt Disney World Resort guests.
+We’ll talk about both things that are free for everyone at Disney World and things that are free to Walt Disney World Resort guests.

 1. Celebration Buttons